karaatfullstack/karaatfullstack/README.md

 And now it's clickable: <a href="https://www.linkedin.com/in/kara-cavanaugh/"> ![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2) </a>

-4. Adding technologies
+### #4 - List technologies
-What we want our section to look like:
+Example of how this section can be styled:
 <h2> &#127881; Tools and Technologies &#127881;</h2>
 <p align="left">
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/amazonwebservices/amazonwebservices-original.svg" width="60" height="60"/>